November 9, 2023

 No one is immune to feeling like an imposter.
 Research shows that nearly 70% of us have experienced it.
 This statistic includes people from all walks of life and cultural backgrounds, regardless of achievements or competence.
 In fact, the more successful, educated, and accomplished a person is, the more likely they are to feel inadequate, that their status is a fluke, and that they have somehow managed to fool everyone they are deserving of what they have achieved.

-Unfortunately, our culture rewards external measures of success: social status, influence, wealth, career advancement and many of us equate worthiness with achievement.
-While I view imposter feelings as a normal part of growth and learning, and as such they are not be pathologized, I also recognize that they can hinder individual progress.
+I view imposter feelings as a normal part of growth and learning—something we don’t need to pathologize.
+I also recognize that they can hinder individual progress.
 When we significantly underestimate our abilities and allow the fear of “unmasking” to take over, we are likely to engage in self-sabotaging behaviors for protection: perfectionism, procrastination, and avoidance.

 Those of us who have internalized the belief that worth is conditional on success are particularly vulnerable to this.